Decatur, Illinois: State government facilities

 Decatur Correctional Center, a prison for women, is in the city.

+Notable people

 In popular culture

 Decatur has been mentioned in several movies, including the 1984 movie Bachelor Party, the 1986 movie Ferris Bueller's Day Off, and the 2008 movie Leatherheads.
+The eclectic folk artist Sufjan Stevens included a song on his 2005 album Illinois called "Decatur, or, Round of Applause for Your Stepmother!"